BluBracket nabs $12M Series A to expand source code security platform – TechCrunch

 Today, Arora says the company has multiple thousands of developers, DevOps and SecOps users across dozens of organizations using the company’s suite of products.
 The big reference company right now is Priceline, but he says there are other big names that would prefer not to be public about it.

-The company currently has 30 employees with plans to double that by the end of the year, and he says that building diversity and inclusion into the hiring process is part of the company’s core values, and part of how the executive team gets measured.
+The company currently has 30 employees, with plans to double that by the end of the year, and he says that building diversity and inclusion into the hiring process is part of the company’s core values, and part of how the executive team gets measured.

-“We’re big believers in putting our money where our mouth is and one of the OKRs for me and my co-founder [CEO Prakash Linga], or one of the things that we’re actually compensated for is how well we are doing in building diversity and inclusion on the team,” he said.
+“We’re big believers in putting our money where our mouth is and one of the OKRs for me and my co-founder [CEO Prakash Linga], or one of the things that we’re actually compensated for, is how well we are doing in building diversity and inclusion on the team,” he said.
 He adds that the recruiters that they are using are also being held to the same standard when it comes to providing a diverse set of candidates for open positions.

 The company launched in 2018 and the founding team came from Vera, a startup that helped secure documents in motion.
 That company was sold to HelpSystems in December 2020 after Arora and Linga had left to start BluBracket.